nicotsx/ironmount/README.md

 docker compose up -d
 ```

-Now, when adding a new volume in the Ironmount web interface, you can select "Directory" as the volume type and specify search for your mounted path (e.g., `/mydata`) as the source path.
+Now, when adding a new volume in the Ironmount web interface, you can select "Directory" as the volume type and search for your mounted path (e.g., `/mydata`) as the source path.

 ![Preview](https://github.com/nicotsx/ironmount/blob/main/screenshots/add-volume.png?raw=true)